Medicare Wage Index

 - Healthcare Council reviews payments levels within the state of Pennsylvania for consistency and appropriateness and has identified areas needing focus and improvement.

-- Healthcare Council has led initiatives for the reform of Inpatient, Outpatient and Observation payments by Medical Assistance in Pennsylvania, and over the past two years provided particular focus on the lack of any payment by MA for Observation services and excessively low payment for outpatient services ranging from 30-40% of cost.
+- Healthcare Council has led initiatives for the reform of Inpatient, Outpatient and Observation payments by Medical Assistance in Pennsylvania, and over the past several years provided particular focus on the excessively low payment for outpatient services ranging from 30-40% of cost.

 - Healthcare Council has also worked with state agencies to appropriately maximize the level of Federal Matching dollars available to fund more reasonable levels of Outpatient payments.